cedar-policy/cedar/cedar-policy-symcc/README.md

 }
 ```

-To learn more about what you can do with SymCC, see the documentation of `CedarSymCompiler`.
+To learn more about what you can do with SymCC, see the documentation of the `CedarSymCompiler` type.

 ## Development